Anne Agbadou-Masson is a ceramic sculptor. Working under the name Anneagma, she expresses her deeply personal connection to clay in her creations.

-Now a language, the earth is vital to her.
-This relationship with touch, with the sensitive, enables him to return to the essential, to "forgotten instinct".
-His introspection, which compels him to build a bridge between the West and sub-Saharan Africa, enables him to take an interest in genetic memory.
+, to the sensory, allows her to return to the essential, to the “forgotten instinct.”
+Her introspection, which compels her to build a bridge between the West and Sub-Saharan Africa, enables her to explore genetic memory.

 Photos © B. Cruveiller / Thalie Foundation